devika-be/Develop-Notepad-using-Tkinter-in-Python/README.md

 # Develop-Notepad-using-Tkinter-in-Python
-Develop Notepad using Tkinter in python
+Project : Develop Notepad using Tkinter in python

 **What is Tkinter?**